-We looked into removing chemicals, plastics, processed foods, etc from our home; reducing our carbon foot print; and how to live more sustainable.
+We looked into removing chemicals, plastics, processed foods, etc from our homes; reducing our carbon footprint; and how to live more sustainably.

-At one point, it became overwhelming, because we were trying to change so much so quickly.
-I currently have running list of things I want to improve in our lifestyle.
+At one point, it became overwhelming because we were trying to change so much so quickly.
+I currently have a running list of things I want to improve in our lifestyle.

-It has taken time, and, so far, each change has been worth pursuing or researching.
-We have a long ways to go, but are so excited about our journey.
+It has taken time, and so far, each change has been worth pursuing or researching.
+We have a long way to go but are so excited about our journey.

 [I am the research guru in our home.
 When I find new ideas, I bring them to him, so we can collaborate about the possibility of trying it ourselves or not.]

 It has been a complete adventure downsizing, minimizing, and transitioning to a more sustainable lifestyle.

 So why am I telling you this story?

 I get asked a particular question that I have not had an answer for until a few weeks ago.
 It took a few family emergencies, a super busy schedule, and a new endeavor for me to see what I had been missing.

 This is a tough question because I love everything about living simply and intentionally.
 But after some thinking, I think I know what my biggest minimalism regret is…